Zilvaro/digitalz-research/README.md

 1. Sign in with a name to be able to continue.
 We use this name to welcome personally to the app.
 (In real life, I would use the name of app/user initial login instead of this place).
 2. Countdown timer.
 It could be done between certain dates or for a set time, but I used random time between 2 & 10 minutes for the task completion.
 This is used lately to get a better understanding of users’ behaviour: do they answer faster under a pressure of the short timeframe or contrary, they just drop the app?
 This is also will be used to relate which tasks are picked-up first under time constraints.
 There is no penalty here if time expires since we still want user to do something, we just notify that allocated time has already expired.
 3. Task activation.
-The task are not active (clickable) if the user name was not entered.
+The task is not active (clickable) if the user name was not entered.
 After the submission, ‘click’ icons with a link appear on the task sections.
 4. 'Breadcrumbs' on some internal pages with more related content (i.e. name of the task).